vinayking01/React/lecture1 ( installation, intro)/README.md

     (a) using npx - node package executer
     ```
-    1. command  -> npx create-react-app.
+    1. command  -> npx create-react-app myapp.
     2. it executes the package without installing on your computer .
     3. npx downloads and runs the package temporarily, avoiding permanent installation.